michelin/suricate/README.md

 ## Download

 You can download Suricate as a fat jar from the project's releases page on GitHub at https://github.com/michelin/suricate/releases.
-Please note that Java 8 is required.

 Additionally, a Docker image of the solution is available at https://hub.docker.com/repository/docker/michelin/suricate.

+## Requirements

+Suricate runs JavaScript widgets from the Back-End side.
+To enable this functionality, ensure your system meets these requirements:

+- **Suricate v2.8.0 and Later:** Requires [GraalVM 17](https://www.graalvm.org/) with the [JavaScript module installed](https://www.graalvm.org/22.3/docs/getting-started/#run-javascript-and-nodejs).
+- **Suricate Versions Prior to v2.8.0:** Requires Java 8.

 ## Install